 It contains antioxidants and includes vitamins A, C, B, E, and B9, as well as potassium, phosphorus, fiber, magnesium, and calcium.

-Where Does Bird Pepper Grow?
+Where Does Bird Pepper Mostly Grow?

 This pepper is native to Florida, Jamaica, and Africa.
 Nowadays, it can be found growing in many places including Central America and South America.